 - 1. Students' documentation should be a reflection of what students observed over the last four weeks or more.
 It should not be copied from books or the Internet. - 2.
 Encourage students to use the new terms they have been introduced to in Student Handout #1.
-(For e.g.: See the italicized words in the interaction map in Students Handout #2, Figure 2) - 3.
-If you/students think that data is not enough, then continue the observations for a few more weeks.
+(For example, see the italicised words in the interaction map in Student Handout #2, figure 2) - 3.
+If you/students think that the data collected is not enough, then continue the observations for few more weeks. - 4.
+Note that Student Handout #2 contains the summary of the student task instructions which

-- 4. Note that Student Handout #2 contains the summary of the student task instructions which teachers may hand out to students if needed. - 5.
-Target learning trajectory: For a bird observed by the students, get them to progress from level of descriptions mentioned in point 1 to description mentioned in point 5.
-(See Figure 4).
+- teachers may hand out to students, if needed. - 5.
+Target learning trajectory: For a bird observed by the students, get them to progress from the level of descriptions mentioned in point 1 to description mentioned in point 5 (See figure T5).

-1. I saw a small black bird today.

-- 2. I saw a small black bird today.
+- 1. I saw a small black bird today. - 2.
+I saw a small black bird today.
 It was as small as the palm of my hand. - 3.
 I saw a black bird today.
 It was as small as the palm of my hand.
 Its eye was black.
 It had a long tail. - 4.
 I saw a black bird, which had a brown vent.
 It was as small as the palm of my hand.
 Its eye was black.
 It had a long tail, white legs and grey beak. - 5.
 I saw a black bird with a brown vent.
 Its height was as much as the palm of my hand, so that's around 10cm.
 Its eye was black.
 It had a long tail, which it keeps up, white legs and greyish beak.
 Its call was high-pitched.

-Figure 4: Describing an Indian Robin (Male): Example of a target learning trajectory:
+Figure T5 Describing an Indian Robin (male): Example of target learning trajectory